bbepis/XUnity.AutoTranslator/README.md

 The following key inputs are mapped:
  * ALT + T: Alternate between translated and untranslated versions of all texts provided by this plugin.
  * ALT + D: Dump untranslated texts (if no endpoint is configured)
  * ALT + R: Reload translation files.
-Useful if you change the text files on the fly.
+Useful if you change the text and texture files on the fly.
+Not guaranteed to work for all textures.
  * ALT + U: Manual hooking.
 The default hooks wont always pick up texts.
 This will attempt to make lookups manually.
  * ALT + F: If OverrideFont is configured, will toggle between overridden and default font.